-Just like I told earlier, even a very normal looking person can have high blood pressure in fact the children could have it (though chances are very low).
+Just like I told earlier, even a very normal looking person can have high blood pressure, in fact, the children could have it (though chances are very low).
 So, how do you tell if a person is looking healthy or is actually healthy?
 If the person has high blood pressure or not?
-Most of the person suffering from high blood pressure might not show any symptoms untill the blood pressure is dangerously high like 180/110 mmHg.
+Most of the person suffering from high blood pressure might not show any symptoms until the blood pressure is dangerously high like 180/110 mmHg.

 There are a few symptoms counted for high blood pressure :